williamngan/pts/guide/md/_0700_Animation.md

 ### Controls

-It's easy to control the speed of your animation by changing bpm by setting the [`Tempo.bpm`](#link) property.
-This makes it easier to synchronize your animations with music or in specific intervals.
+By changing bpm by setting the [`Tempo.bpm`](#link) property, you can control the speed of your animation.
+This makes it easier to synchronize your animations with music or at specific intervals.
 ```
 tempo.bpm = 100; // set new bpm
 tempo.bpm += 20; // make it 20 beats faster per minute